 "There are many of you out there suffering—some silently, some not-so-silently—in your unhappy marriages.
 You feel you can’t leave either at all or right now.
 I want to give you permission to stay.
 Stay and change your perspective, stay and change the rules, stay for your own benefit and stay for your kids’ sake," says therapist Susan Pease Gadoua.
 "All it takes is willingness and an open mind."

 Your Partner Never Wants Sex

-If you are having sex once a week, you are not living in a sexless marriage.
-More than likely you are living with a tired spouse.
-If your partner has a job, children and a home to keep running, the problem isn’t a lack of desire for sex.
-The problem is fatigue and a libido that is drained, sex is the last thing on the list of stuff to get done.
+A sexless marriage can be a challenge, particularly if it's only one-sided, but before you jump to divorce, ask yourself if you have unrealistic expectations about how often you should be having sex.
+If you're having sex once a week, for example, you're not living in a sexless marriage.
+More than likely you're living with a tired spouse.
+If your partner has a job, children, and a home to keep running, the problem probably isn’t a lack of desire for sex, but more likely fatigue and lack of time.

-And part of working on a solution is identifying behaviors of your own that may be contributing to your partner's lack of desire for sex.
-Yes, you could be playing a role in your sex-starved marriage.
+If time isn't an issue, try to identify behaviors of your own that may be contributing to your partner's lack of desire for sex.
+You could unknowingly be playing a role in your sexless marriage.

-This is a normal occurrence in most marriages.
-With life and all that comes along with it, I would be surprised if most couples didn’t feel they had grown apart or feel detached from each other at some point.
-Add children to the mix and who has time to focus on their own needs let alone their spouse’s needs and emotions?
+With life and all that comes along with it, most couples probably feel they've grown apart or feel detached from each other at some point.
+Add children to the mix and who has time to focus on their own needs, let alone their spouse’s needs and emotions?

-There is a simple solution to this problem: find more time for each other.
-Juggle schedules, put the children to bed early, or hire a sitter twice a month so you can get out of the house together.
+But there's a simple solution to this problem: Find more time for each other.
+Juggle schedules, put the children to bed early, or hire a sitter twice a month so you can get out of the house for a date night.
 Make some adjustments to your lifestyle that allows you and your spouse time together to reconnect emotionally.
-Your relationship with each other is more important than the long list of daily activities you’ve put on your must-do list.
+Your relationship with each other is more important than the long list of daily activities you’ve put on your to-do list.